PurityNyakundi/PurityNyakundi/README.md

 ## Hi there peeps 🤗![GitHub Logo](Octocat.png)
 - 🔭 I’m currently an R enthusiast
 - 🌱 I’m currently learning Machine learning in both python and R
+- 👯‍I'm currently looking for open source projects to contribute in the above fields.
 - 🤗 I’m passionate about R communities
 - 🤔 What else let me see...
 - 💬 Ask me about R,data science in general and machine learning